david-hurley/avalanche-canada-data-analysis/README.md

 ## Getting Started
 1. Clone this repo, instructions found [HERE](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository)
 2. Open a command prompt and navigate to the newly cloned repo
-3. Create a virtual environment by executing `python -m venv venv` in a command prompt, instructions found [HERE](https://docs.python.org/3/library/venv.html)
+3. Create a virtual environment by executing `python -m venv YOUR-VENV-NAME` in a command prompt and replace `YOUR-VENV-NAME` with whatever you like.
+Instructions found [HERE](https://docs.python.org/3/library/venv.html)
-4. Activate the virtual environment, in Linux this is `source venv/bin/activate`
+4. Activate the virtual environment, in Linux this is `source YOUR-VENV-NAME/bin/activate`
 5. Install dependencies by executing `pip install -r requirements.txt` in a command prompt

 ## Scraping Avalanche Canada Data